servicetitan/Stl.Fusion/docs/tutorial/Intro.md

 ## The story behind Stl.Fusion

-TODO: Write the story of how I came up with this :)
+TODO: Write the story of how I came up with the concept :)

 ## What is "real-time application"?